This post is also available in: Français (French)

-* Teachers must register for the project using their official school email address.
-Registrations will be screened; please note that personal addresses will not be accepted.
+* Please Note: teachers must register for the project using their official and/or verifiable school email address.
+Registrations will be screened; personal addresses will not be accepted.

 * Project registration will also provide teachers with an opportunity to obtain a free teacher account in ArcGIS through the generosity of Esri Canada, Canada’s largest mapping company.
 Esri Canada provides free online accounts and mapping software to every K-12 student and teacher in Canada.